3 culture challenges companies face every year

 Yes, bureaucracy.
 Still here.
 Still slowing everything down.

-In our research in 2017, 33% of leaders cited bureaucracy as the biggest cultural barrier to strategic growth.
+In our 2025 research, HR leaders cited bureaucracy as the greatest cultural barrier to strategic growth - the same as in 2017.
 Eight years later, many organisations still haven't cut through it; they’ve just digitised it.
 More platforms, more processes, more approvals.

 But let’s be clear: more processes do not equal more progress.
 Every extra layer of sign-off, every meeting to decide the next meeting, is a tax on energy and pace.
 And in a world that rewards adaptability, bureaucracy punishes it.